chaselgrove/python-unf/README.rst

 ..
-See file COPYING distributed with unf for copyright and license.
+See file COPYING distributed with python-unf for copyright and license.

 unf contains Python code for Universal Numeric Fingerprints (UNFs).